-While many people associate the term ‘bullying’ with school years, it’s important to remember that bullying can take point at any stage in our lives and anywhere.
-This includes work.
-Bullying in the workplace is sadly still a common problem, and one employers should not only be mindful of, but vigilant about.
+While many associate the term ‘bullying’ with school years, it’s important to remember that bullying can happen at any stage in our lives and anywhere.
+This includes work and, sadly, bullying is still a common problem in the workplace.

 The difference between bullying and harassment

-Although they are closely related and terms are often used interchangeably, bullying and harassment are different things.
-Here are the definitions as outlined by The Advisory, Conciliation and Arbitration Service (Acas):
+Although closely related and the terms are often used interchangeably, bullying and harassment are different things.

-Bullying and harassment do not always take place face to face, in fact in the workplace it often happens through written communications, email or via telephone.
-Examples of unacceptable behaviour includes:
+Bullying and harassment do not always take place face to face, in fact in the workplace it often happens through written communications, email or via telephone, including:

 - spreading rumours

 - threatening job security without grounds to do so

 If you are an employer looking for support on how you can manage bullying in the workplace, you can find a qualified counsellor on Counselling Directory.

 Creating a bullying and harassment policy

 To eradicate bullying, the first step is to introduce a robust anti-bullying policy, including a clear statement of commitment, repercussions and examples of unacceptable behaviour.
 More information can be found on the GOV.UK website.
 Having a well-publicised document ensures every employee knows what to do if bullying is taking place, encouraging employees to come forward instead of suffering in silence.
 By setting an example as the employer, you’re helping to remove the stigma attached to bullying.